swiftlang/swift-testing/Sources/Testing/Testing.docc/BugIdentifiers.md

   [RFC 3986](https://www.ietf.org/rfc/rfc3986.txt), it is assumed to represent an issue tracked at that URL.
-- If the bug identifier begins with `"FB"` and the rest of it can be parsed as an unsigned integer, it is assumed to represent a bug filed with the [Apple Feedback Assistant](https://feedbackassistant.apple.com).
+- If the bug identifier begins with `"FB"` and the rest of it can be parsed as an unsigned integer, it's assumed to represent a bug filed with the [Apple Feedback Assistant](https://feedbackassistant.apple.com).
-- If the bug identifier can be parsed as an unsigned integer, it is assumed to represent an issue with that numeric identifier in an unspecified bug-tracking system.
+- If the bug identifier can be parsed as an unsigned integer, it's assumed to represent an issue with that numeric identifier in an unspecified bug-tracking system.
 - All other bug identifiers are considered invalid and will cause the compiler